Hi Haters! Queen Naija Slams Folks Body Shaming Her BBL Cakes — ‘My N***a Love It’

 Queen Naija is NOT the R&B singer to come for if you like leaving negative comments and shaming surgically enhanced bodies because she will for sure shut that chatter down.
 In the past, Queen has been an open book when it came to her deciding to have her body cosmetically enhanced with Brazilian butt lift surgery.

-Back in 2019, the 25-year-old YouTube star went in-depth with details about her decision and shared some details about her recovery in a Vlog.
+Back in 2019, the 25-year-old YouTube star went in-depth with details about her decision and shared some insight about her recovery in a Vlog.

 Fast forward to the present day and Queen is happy with her decision and flaunting her beautiful baaaawdy after two kids and some enhancements.